How to Start an Amazon Business | How to Launch a Product on Amazon

 - Cost over £15/$20 to consumers.

-Once I have a few product ideas that all have the 5 elements present in a niche I would like to get into, I will use a tool called Junglescout (non-aff) to complete my research.
-JS is a tool that calculates (accurate estimates based on sales rank and pricing) what a competitor is making per month from their product.
+Once we have a few product ideas that all have the 5 elements present in a niche we would like to get into, we will use a tool called Junglescout (non-aff) to complete our research.
+JS is a tool that calculates accurate estimates based on sales rank and pricing based on what a competitor is making per month.
 This is a chrome extension that makes seeing how profitable a product is painfully easy!
 Below is a screenshot of what you get.
-This is a screenshot from patio lighting category in Amazon.co.uk.
+This is a screenshot from the patio lighting category in Amazon.co.uk.
 This lets you quickly see exactly how many reviews competitors have too.

-In the estimated revenue field I like to see between £1,000-£20,000.
-Anything less than £1,000 and the product doesn’t have enough market (yet), and anything over £20,000 will usually be too competitive, especially for someone starting up.
-Remember if you have 5-10 products making £5k-£15k a month in revenue you have a million pound/dollar a year business.
+In the estimated revenue field we like to see between £1,000-£20,000.
+Anything less than £1,000 and the product does not have enough market, and anything over £20,000 will usually be too competitive, especially for someone starting up.
+Remember, if you have 5-10 products making £5k-£15k a month in revenue, you have a million pound/dollar a year business.

-A few reasons but 2 primary ones.
-The first is: I do not have the time or budget to outrank huge brands such as apple, Philips and others that have 1,000s of reviews and have been on Amazon for years.
-The amount of capital it would take to make an inroad into these products is extremely high and I’m looking for a faster ROI on my money than these products offer.
-The second reason is once I’m in the 1st position for a few keywords related to my product I don’t want to have under £1,000 a month in earnings.
-This means the sales volume for these products are very low, although this might be an additional £300 a month on semi-autopilot, these margins are very slim and again the ROI just isn’t there for these products and hence they get removed from the list!
+There are a few reasons but 2 primary ones.
+The first is we do not have the time or budget to outrank huge brands such as Apple, Philips and others that have 1,000s of reviews and have been on Amazon for years.
+The amount of capital it would take to make a dent into these products is extremely high and we are looking for a faster ROI on our money than these products offer.
+The second reason is once we are in the 1st position for a few keywords related to our product we do not want to have under £1,000 a month in earnings.
+This means the sales volume for these products are very low, although this might be an additional £300 a month on semi-autopilot, these margins are very slim and again the ROI is not there for these products and hence they get removed from the list!

 Step 2 – Product Design & Manufacturing

 Although product design is extremely important, you should not try to re-invent the wheel here.
 We are looking for products that already sell well.
-All we are doing is adding a benefit (create the value) and then getting this product selling.
-The biggest killer of businesses is lack of cash flow which usually happens when people are trying to create “the perfect product.”
+All we are doing is adding a benefit and then getting this product selling.
+The biggest killer of businesses is lack of cash flow, which usually happens when people are trying to create “the perfect product”.

 There are hundreds of ways to design and manufacture a product.
-Initially I would recommend finding a supplier near your location.
-If you are looking to get into a specific industry, chances are you can find a supplier within 50 miles of you!
-Although you don’t need to ever meet this people, its good to know that if something does go wrong, you can just drive for an hour instead of a 8 hour flight to Asia!
+Initially, we would recommend finding a supplier near your location.
+If you are looking to get into a specific industry, chances are you can find a supplier within 50 miles!
+Although you do not need to ever meet these people, it is good to know that if something does go wrong, you can just drive for an hour instead of an 8-hour flight to Asia!

-Long term I would recommend getting the products produced in Asia as the production costs are a lot lower, but in some cases you might never even need too, so try to stay in the country initially.
+Long term we would recommend getting the products produced in Asia.
+This is mainly because production costs are a lot lower, but in some cases, you might never even need to, so try to stay in the country initially.

 My Personal Product Manufacturing Process

-I use a website called Alibaba which is a website that connects suppliers to individuals or business owners.
-It’s essentially the Amazon for businesses.
-It also makes 4 times as much revenue as Amazon… Yes you read that right.
+We use a website called Alibaba which is a website that connects suppliers to individuals or business owners.
+It is essentially the Amazon for businesses.
+It also makes 4 times as much revenue as Amazon.
+Yes, you read that right!

-Contact as many suppliers as you see relevant (at least 5.) – You want to work with someone who 1.)
-Speaks fluent English.
-2.)
-Has produced the product previously.
-3.)
-Gets back to you within 48 hours.
-Sure these aren’t 100% necessary but you want your first product launch to be as smooth as possible, without these elements you will have more problems.
+Contact as many suppliers as you see relevant, but at least five.
+Firstly, you want to work with someone who speaks fluent English.
+Secondly, someone who has produced the product previously and finally they must get back to you within 48 hours.
+Sure, these are not 100% necessary, but you want your first Amazon product launch to be as smooth as possible.
+Without these elements, you will have more problems.

-The next step is down to you, once you have your quotes in, it’s time to get some samples.
-Always always get samples.
-These will be expensive as shipping from Asia will cost at least $40 in most cases.
+The next step is down to you, once you have your quotes in, it is time to get some samples.
+Always, always get samples.
+These will be expensive, as shipping from Asia will cost at least £40 in most cases.

-Once you have your samples then you simply select a supplier – The payment process is all done through alibaba and they even protect your investment too.
-Ensure the supplier you are working with is reliable as there is a small amount of scammy suppliers on Alibaba, although I have personally never had an issue.
+Once you have your samples then you simply select a supplier.
+The payment process is all done through Alibaba and they even protect your investment too.
+Ensure the supplier you are working with is reliable, as there is a small number of scammy suppliers on Alibaba.
+Despite this, we have never had an issue.

-Once the order is placed you will have a “lag time”, generally this is around 2 months where the product needs to be manufactured and then shipped to your target country (more on this later.)
-This lag time is frustrating as you essentially have money tied up in stock, but during this time you can begin your marketing and pre-launches.
-If you can’t do this then simply sit tight, or consider becoming a partner so we can manage your marketing strategy, guaranteeing the success of your new product.
+Once the order is placed, you will have a “lag time”, generally this is around 2 months, where the product needs to be manufactured and then shipped to your target country (more on this later).
+This lag time is frustrating, as you essentially have money tied up in stock, but during this time you can begin your Amazon marketing and pre-launches.
+If you cannot do this, then simply sit tight, or consider becoming a partner so we can manage your marketing strategy, guaranteeing the success of your new product.

 Small Batches – This is something I learnt from the lean start-up.
-When you get quotes from your suppliers you will be looking to get bigger orders as this reduces your unit price.
-For example if I have an order of 100 units, my unit price will be around £9.50.
-If I order 500 units, including shipping this unit cost goes down to £7.80.
+When you get quotes from your suppliers, you will be looking to get bigger orders as this reduces your unit price.
+For example, if I have an order of 100 units, my unit price will be around £9.50.
+If I order 500 units, including shipping, this unit cost goes down to £7.80.
 That is a big chunk that would all go into our profits!
-BUT you don’t want to fully commit to this yet.
-If the product is a flop you don’t want 480 additional units that you can’t sell, instead always purchase small batches and test the waters.
+BUT, you do not want to fully commit to this yet.
+If the product is a flop, you do not want 480 additional units that you cannot sell.
+Instead, always purchase small batches and test the waters.

 Step 3 – Shipping, Legal & FBA Fees

 Step 3 is all about connecting your product to Amazon.
-To start you will need to create an Amazon Merchant account, also known as seller central.
-Once you’ve done this then you can get started on the listing (I’m going to give this an entirely separate step as this is one of the key elements.)
+To start, you will need to create an Amazon Merchant account, also known as seller central.
+Once you have done this, you can get started on the listing.
+This will be an entirely separate step as it is one of the key elements.

-Before you can get the shipping information for your product, you are going to have to set-up a listing, but for now just put the basic information in this section and we will optimise it in the next step.
+Before you can get the shipping information for your product, you are going to have to set-up a listing.
+However, for now, just put the basic information in this section and we will optimise it in the next step.

-The “create shipment” option is the single worst part of the Amazon seller central and something they have yet to perfect, but if you have basic knowledge of your product you should be able to set-up a shipment.
+The “create shipment” option is the single worst part of the Amazon seller central.
+It is something they have yet to perfect, but if you have basic knowledge of your product, you should be able to set-up a shipment.
 You will need the following:

 - Supplier Address.